GokulKarthik/Attention-Experiment-Neural-Network/README.md

-# Experimental understanding of attetion models in deep learning
+# Experimental understanding of attention models in deep learning
 #### (Doing this project under the guidance of Prof. Harish, IIT Madras during the Summer Research Fellowship program)